 Sometimes, a small business reviews the information on the NSF SBIR/STTR website and in the current solicitation and is able to determine whether or not to submit a Phase I proposal.
-Small businesses with questions or a need for more advice about whether to submit may send a 1-2 page Executive Summary to an NSF SBIR/STTR Program Director.
-Contact information can be found here: https://www.nsf.gov/eng/iip/sbir/contact.jsp.
+Small businesses with questions or a need for more advice about whether to submit may complete our short executive summary form - a program director will get back to you shortly.
 The summary should discuss: the company and team; the market opportunity, value proposition, and customers; the technology/innovation; the competition; and the key technology risks to be addressed by the project.
+This summary should not include highly proprietary information (though its contents will not be shared outside NSF).
 The Program Directors will be able to answer questions and provide feedback to help determine whether or not the project is a good fit.
-Please only send an Executive Summary to one Program Director at a time, who can forward the information to another colleague if they deem him or her to be more appropriate.